Nordstrom/nToConfluence/README.md

-# Stash To Confluence - needs new name!
+# N To Confluence

 ## Overview
 Creates content in Confluence from various sources.

 ## Prereqs:
 1. Ruby 1.9.3
-2. Install the gems via Gemfile
+2. Install the gems specified in Gemfile

 ## Info
 The header.md is prefixed to all the documents to let users understand that edits will be removed the next time this tool is run.
 Feel free to modify it to fit your needs.